-DIY Script Chocolate Wrappers
+DIY Candy Wrappers

 These gorgeous mini DIY Script Chocolate Wrappers can be easily adapted to one’s needs and will help you create the most amazing gifts for Christmas or other special occasions, all with minimal efforts.
 To keep things more natural, I decided to use coffee to lightly distress the script wrappers.
 I would say it was a great idea, this coffee infused French script paper really completed the whole stylish look, while also adding a subtle coffee fragrance.